CaQtiml/caqtiml.github.io/_pages/about.md

   - /about.html
 ---

-Finally, I have my personal website after several years of procrastination!
-I would like to say thank you to my friend, Pontus Holma, for introducing me to this awesome tool.
+Finally, I have my personal website after several years of procrastination.
+I would like to say thank you to my friend, Pontus Holma, for introducing me to this awesome framework.
 This website is still underconstruction.
 I write this start page very quickly because I don't want to leave the template text to be here for too long.

 Hello everyone!
-My name is Sivakorn Lerttripinyo, but you can just call me with my nickname <b>"Mil"</b>.
-Apart from visiting official place, no one in Thailand calls each other with their first name.
-You may wonder how we (Thai people) choose our nickname.
-The answer is "Just randomly pick any word"!
-So, you can normally meet Thai people with the nickname such as "Best", "Ball", "Earth", etc. Don't be surprised!
+My name is Sivakorn Lerttripinyo, but you can just call me <b>"Mil"</b>, which is my nickname.
+Apart from formal situations, no one in Thailand calls each other with their first name.
+You may wonder how we have our nickname.
+The answer is that our parent just randomly picks any word.
+So, you can normally meet Thai people with the nickname "Best", "Earth", "Ice", etc. Don't feel surprised!

 For any Swedes here, I know that "en/flera mil" means "one/several 10 kilometers".
 Some feel weird with my nickname, but I don't really want to change it or use another name.
 Thanks for your understanding!

-I am currently a second-year master student in Computer Science at Uppsala Univeristy, Sweden.
+I am currently a second-year master student in Computer Science at Uppsala Univerisity, Sweden.
 My CS program allows me to choose the track(s) after being admitted to the program.
-After I have changed my plan so many times before starting my first semester, I finally decide to pursue a "programming language" and a "concurrency and parallelism" track.
+I finally decide to pursue a "programming language" and a "concurrency and parallelism" track.
 These are some (chosen to be listed here) courses I have taken.
 - [Functional Programming I](https://www.uu.se/en/study/course?query=1DL330) and [Advanced Functional Programming](https://www.uu.se/en/study/course?query=1DL450)
 - [Semantics of Programming Languages](https://www.uu.se/en/study/course?query=1DL311)
 - [Low-Level Parallel Programming](https://www.uu.se/en/study/course?query=1DT116)